andrejs2/arso_potresi/README.md

 ## Features

-- **Real-Time Earthquake Data:** Fetches the latest earthquake information from the ARSO Potresi API.
+- **Real-Time Data:** Fetches the latest earthquake information directly from the ARSO Potresi API.
+- **Dual Sensors:**
-- **Sensor Entity:** Displays key data such as local and UTC times, location, coordinates, depth, magnitude, EMS-98 intensity, and verification status.
+    - **Main Sensor (`sensor.arso_potresi`):** Displays key data such as local and UTC times, location, coordinates, depth, magnitude, EMS-98 intensity, and verification status.
-- **Device Registry Support:** The integration creates a device with proper device info and a unique ID.
+    - **Map Sensor (`sensor.zadnji_potres_magnituda`):** Enables easy visualization of the latest earthquake on the Home Assistant map, with the magnitude displayed inside the marker.
+- **Structured History:** A detailed history of past earthquakes is available as structured attributes on the main sensor.
-- **Fully Configurable via UI:** The integration can be set up and reconfigured through the Home Assistant UI.
+- **Fully Configurable via UI:** The integration can be fully configured through the Home Assistant UI, including the update interval and the number of days for historical data.
-- **Customizable Earthquake History:** History of earthquakes is now stored as an attribute and can be limited to a specific number of days.

 ## Installation